 - 16. Thinking of cosmetic procedures, are there some parts of the body that are more problematic than others?
-If so, can you explain why? - 17.
+If so, can you explain why?
+Anything which involves higher number of blood vessels than other parts of the body, i.e. the penis. - 17.
 The Female Genital Mutilation Act 2003 prohibits the excision or mutilation of "any part of a girl's [or woman's] labia majora, labia minora or clitoris", unless this is held to be necessary for her physical or mental health.
-What are the implications of the Act for female genital cosmetic surgery? - 18.
-Thinking of genital procedures more broadly, are there any distinctive ethical issues, including gender issues, that do not apply to other parts of the body?
+What are the implications of the Act for female genital cosmetic surgery?
+This can be interpreted in the way the Hippocratic Oath is interpreted by cosmetic surgeons.
+Also, who polices this? - 18.
+Thinking of genital procedures more broadly, are there any distinctive ethical issues, including gender issues that do not apply to other parts of the body?